marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 void startResetPasswordProcess_givenEmailOfExistingUser_sendsNotificationToUser()
 {% endhighlight %}
-These test names are not as descriptive as they may be, but are close to what you may expect in average enterpraise application.
+These test names are not as descriptive as they may be, but are close to what you may expect in average enterprise application.

 ##### Anatomy of test method